Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Prostitution and human trafficking are on the rise all across the nation, and this is also the case for the state of Louisiana.
-Prostitution is often accompanied by other illegal acts like drugs, theft, and public intoxication.
-However, not only is the actual prostitution illegal, but the act of promoting, transporting, or directing prostitution is also illegal as well and carries with it very hefty fines and penalties.
 If you have been charged with solicitation of prostitution in the Livingston Parish or Denham Springs area then we implore you to seek legal assistance as soon as possible for your trial.
 It is imperative that you get help with your case sooner rather than later because a defense can be built that could shield you from the penalties of soliciting prostitution.
-Thankfully, Carl Barkemeyer is a very knowledgeable criminal defense attorney who has handled many solicitation of prostitution cases over the years.
-There can be ways to defend against the charges and Mr. Barkemeyer can help you attain a more ideal outcome for you and your family throughout the case.
+Thankfully, the Barkemeyer Law Firm is a very knowledgeable group of criminal defense attorneys who have handled many solicitation of prostitution cases over the years.
+There can be ways to defend against the charges and we can help you attain a more ideal outcome for you and your family throughout the case.

 First, to understand solicitation of prostitution, we must understand the underlying definitions of prostitution.
 The definition of prostitution provided in Louisiana state law is as follows:

 (1) The practice by a person of indiscriminate sexual intercourse with others for compensation.

 (2) The solicitation by one person of another with the intent to engage in indiscriminate sexual intercourse with the latter for compensation.